Aram Khachaturian: Biography

-Background and early life (1903–21)
+Background and early life (1903–1921)

 Aram Khachaturian was born on 6 June (24 May in Old Style) 1903 in the city of Tiflis (present-day Tbilisi, Georgia) into an Armenian family.
 Some sources indicate Kojori, a village near Tiflis, as his birthplace.
 Khachaturian himself said he was born in Kojori.
 His father, Yeghia (Ilya), was born in the village of Upper Aza near Ordubad in Nakhichevan (present-day Nakhchivan Autonomous Republic, Azerbaijan) and moved to Tiflis at the age of 13; he owned a bookbinding shop by the age of 25.
 His mother, Kumash Sarkisovna, was from Lower Aza, also a village near Ordubad.
 Khachaturian's parents were betrothed before knowing each other, when Kumash was 9 and Yeghia was 19.
-They had 5 children, one daughter and four sons, of whom Aram was the youngest.
+They had five children, one daughter and four sons, of whom Aram was the youngest.
+From 1906 to 1922, Khachaturian lived at 93 Uznadze Street in Tbilisi.
 Khachaturian received primary education at the commercial school of Tiflis, a school for merchants.
 He considered a career either in medicine or engineering.

 In the 19th and early 20th centuries and throughout the early Soviet period, Tiflis (known as Tbilisi after 1936) was the largest city and the administrative center of the Caucasus.
 In Tiflis, which has historically been multicultural, Khachaturian was exposed to various cultures.
 The city had a large Armenian population and was a major Armenian cultural center until the Russian Revolution and the following years.
 In a 1952 article "My Idea of the Folk Element in Music", Khachaturian described the city environment and its influence on his career:

 In 1917, the Bolsheviks rose to power in Russia in the October Revolution.
 After over two years of fragile independence, Armenia fell to Soviet rule in late 1920.
 Georgia was also Sovietized by the spring of 1921.
 Both countries formally became part of the Soviet Union in December 1922.

-Education (1922–36)
+Education (1922–1936)

 In 1921, the eighteen-year-old Khachaturian moved to Moscow to join his oldest brother, Suren, who had settled in Moscow earlier and was a stage director at the Moscow Art Theatre by the time of his arrival.
 He enrolled at the Gnessin Musical Institute in 1922, simultaneously studying biology at Moscow State University.
 He initially studied the cello under Sergei Bychkov and later under Andrey Borysyak.
 In 1925, Mikhail Gnessin started a composition class at the institute, which Khachaturian joined.
 In this period, he wrote his first works: the Dance Suite for violin and piano (1926) and the Poem in C Sharp Minor (1927).
 Beginning with his earliest works, Khachaturian extensively used Armenian folk music in his compositions.

 In 1929, Khachaturian entered the Moscow Conservatory to study composition under Nikolai Myaskovsky and orchestration under Sergei Vasilenko.
 He finished the conservatory in 1934 and went on to complete his graduate work in 1936.